NREL/latex_editing/README.md

 #Introduction
 This is the repository for a LaTeX class file and example template document that can be used to produce LaTeX documents that conform to NREL's style guide.
-The file also includes instructions for converting the document into formats that can be read by WYSIWYG editors such as Microsoft Word.

 #Requirements
-1. A working installation of Latex 2014.
+1. A working installation of Latex 2014 or 2015.
 This can be obtained from e.g. http://tug.org/texlive/ or https://tug.org/mactex/.
 2. Some experience with using latex to produce journal articles or reports.
 3. Basic understanding of how to use command line programs.